doitintl/CloudBlaster/README.md

 # Cloud Blaster

-Cloud Blaster helps you delete the unwanted resources in your Google Cloud Platform project, leaving it clean of confusing clutter and saving you money.
+Cloud Blaster helps you delete the unwanted assets in your Google Cloud Platform project, leaving it clean of confusing clutter and saving you money.

 # Compared to Safe Scrub